verchalent/MaryAndFriends/README.md

    This command automatically:
    - Creates the `configs/my_agent_name/` directory
    - Copies all template configuration files
+   - Creates the `data/my_agent_name/memory/` directory for persistent storage
    - Generates/updates the `docker-compose.yml` file
-   - Assigns a unique port for your chat agent
+   - Assigns a unique port for your chat agent (starting from 8004)
    - Sets up proper networking and health checks

 2. **Customize Your Chat Agent (Optional)**